top of page

 9th grade year:

 Ninth grade focuses on developing a foundation of academic and organizational skills necessary for success with both classes and Regents exams.
-Students start the English Language Arts, LOTE (Spanish), and Global History sequences and take Algebra I and Living Environment courses (with Lab) that conclude with Regents Exams, as well as Physical Education or Navy JROTC classes.
-9th grade students complete a double period math class of Algebra I, to form a strong foundation for a four-year Math sequence.
-Students take their first CTE Business class with Career & Financial Management, as well as Health and Career Development with peer leaders from Peer Group Connections (PGC).
+Students start the English Language Arts, LOTE (Spanish), and Global History sequences and take Biology (with Lab) that concludes with Regents Exams, as well as Physical Education or Navy JROTC classes.
+9th grade students complete a double period math class of Algebra I to form a strong foundation for a four-year Math sequence.
+Students also take a literacy focused Career Development that includes sessions with peer leaders from Peer Group Connections (PGC).

 10th grade year: